Alvaston: Governance

-Alvaston is part of the Derby South (UK Parliament constituency) constituency for Westminster elections.
+Alvaston is part of the Derby South constituency for Westminster elections.

 In the 2023 Derby City Council election, all 6 of Alvaston's members of Derby City Council were from Reform UK.

 In 1881 the civil parish had a population of 1302.
 On 25 March 1884 the parish was abolished to form Alvaston and Boulton, part also went to Elvaston.
 It is now in the unparished area of Derby, in the Derby district.

 Geography

 Alvaston lies to the southeast of Derby city centre, bounded to the east by the A6 dual carriageway, and to the north by the River Derwent.
 It is bordered to the north by the wards of Chaddesden East, Chaddesden West and Spondon; to the west by the city centre, Sinfin and Osmaston; to the south by Chellaston and Shelton Lock; and to the east by the district of South Derbyshire.

 Two miles to the west lies the site of the Derby Canal, the 19th-century township of Allenton, and the Osmaston Park Industrial Estate.
 To the north-west on the A6 towards Derby, a small settlement of Victorian terraced homes forms Wilmorton.
 The Pride Park development, which includes the Derby County football stadium, is a short walk away.
 To the north, the River Derwent flows from Derby towards its confluence with the River Trent.
 The long-established chemical works of Celenese(formally Accordis and Courtaulds) are the northern bank, towards Spondon.
 To the east lies the open countryside of South Derbyshire and Elvaston Castle Country Park, a favourite place for picnics and lakeside walks.
 To the south, Boulton Moor stretches towards Chellaston and Aston-on-Trent.
 Perched on the edge of the settlement, on Stocker Flat and overlooking Boulton Moor may be found a maze of 1970s–1980s-built culs-de-sac and footpaths, leading to council and privately built homes.